negomi/react-burger-menu/README.md

 <Menu isOpen={ false } />
 ```

+*If you want to render the menu open initially, you will need to set this property in your parent component's `componentDidMount()` function.*

 #### State change

 You can detect whether the sidebar is open or closed by passing a callback function to `onStateChange`.
 The callback will receive an object containing the new state as its first argument.